-At the time of this writing, the renovations program in 2018 has been closed, and Peel Region is not accepting new applications.
+At the time of this writing, the renovations program last year has been closed, and Peel Region is not accepting new applications.

 However, you can visit the Peel Region web site for more information on the program and updates on the status of new funding in the future.

 Information regarding the Peterborough Renovates Program is available at the Peterborough web site.

 However, at the time of this writing, the program is not accepting new applications, so no downloadable forms are available.
 Visitors may check back for more information in the future.

 Prescott and Russell, United Counties Ontario Renovates Program

 Visit the Prescott and Russell County web site to learn more about its local Ontario Renovates Program, which fits under the Investment Affordable Housing umbrella.

 Scroll down the web page and click on the IAH block to find the application form, which has a large amount of information about eligibility.

 Residents of Renfrew County can download an application form from the Renfrew web site or can pick one up at housing corporation offices.
 The application contains detailed information about the Ontario Renovates program.

 Completed forms may be mailed or returned in person.